 ADELAIDE FRINGE IS A CELEBRATION OF ART, CULTURE AND CREATIVITY, SPLASHING OUR STATE WITH A KALEIDOSCOPE OF COLOUR IN FEBRUARY AND MARCH.

-Adelaide Fringe brings world-famous acts, venues and events to all corners of South Australia.
-Prepare yourself for a non-stop party from 15 February to 17 March with thousands of shows, hundreds of venues and countless events popping up all over South Australia.
+Adelaide Fringe brings world-famous acts, venues and events to all corners of South Australia and 2020 is set to be the biggest year yet as the epic arts festival celebrates its 60th birthday.
+Prepare yourself for a non-stop party from 16 to 26 January with thousands of shows, hundreds of venues and countless events popping up all over South Australia.

 ADELAIDE FRINGE MUST-SEE SHOWS

 Each year's Fringe program is bursting at the seams with world-class, five-star acts.
 With so much on, we’d forgive you for being overwhelmed, but fear not; we come to you with suggestions for the top Adelaide Fringe shows to see.

 Adelaide Fringe favourite Blanc De Blanc is back for an Encore performance, and their new show is bigger, bolder and better than ever before.
 An intoxicating blend of flirtation, acrobatic feats, Parisian glitz, risqué humour and impressive dance numbers, this burlesque extravaganza is a party of Gatsby-esque proportions and Adelaide is invited.
 We’ll save you a seat.